PTV-Mobility/PTV-Flows-tutorials/python/network api/README.md

 ## License

-This script is based on the existing FlowsNetMatching project and inherits its licensing terms.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.